colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-5-7-tfrrs-table-generator.markdown

 Once again, the 75th, 50th, and 25th percentiles have been shifted, by 12, 9, and 7 seconds, respectively.
 Check out the charts and study them for a little bit, and see if you notice anything interesting that you think I might have missed.

-> If you found something in this project interesting, have a criticism/ suggestion on what I can improve, or would like to collaborate on a project, feel free to shoot me an email, colinfitzgerald@berkeley.edu.

-Have a great day.
-I hope you enjoyed reading this, and thank you for your time.